Makespan Trade-offs for Visiting Triangle Edges: Computing the Regions,

 \subsection{Triangle Visitation with 3 Robots - The $R_3$ Regions}

 Consider $\tr \in \trs$ with vertices $A,B,C$.
 For every $P\in \tr$, any trajectories require time at least the maximum distance of $P$ from all edges, in order to visit all of them.
-This bound is achieved by having all robots moving along the projection of $P$ onto the 3 edges, and so we have $ R_3(P) = \max \{ d(P,AB),d(P,BC), d(P,CA) \}, $ as also in Observation~\ref{obs: cost 1,2,3}.
+This bound is achieved by having all robots moving along the projection of $P$ onto the 3 edges, and so we have

+as also in Observation~\ref{obs: cost 1,2,3}.
 Next we show how to subdivide the region of $\tr$ with respect to which of the 3 projections is responsible for the optimal visitation cost.
 For this, we let $I$ denote the incenter (the intersection of angle bisectors) of $\tr$.
 Let also $K,L,M$ be the intersections of the bisectors with edges $BC, CA$ and $AB$, respectively, see also Figure~\ref{fig: R3 regions}.

 \begin{lemma} For every starting point $P \in \tr$, we have that

 \end{lemma}

 \begin{proof} The subdivision of the $R_3$ regions are determined by the regions' separators, i.e. as per loci of points that are equidistant from the most distant edge.
 Since also the angle bisector is the locus of points that are equidistant from the lines forming the angle, the lemma follows. \end{proof}